-- screening and workup of applicants with colour vision deficiency; - option for restricted certification in the absence of further colour vision testing; - conditions applied to those Colour Vision Deficient applicants who are issued restricted medical certificates; - Operational Colour Vision Assessment (OCVA), comprising a practical flight assessment, and - Decision flow-diagram for each class to be incorporated into a single flow-diagram at Annex A to the GD.
+- the use of the standard (H53.5 ICD-10) term Colour Vision Deficiency (CVD) where appropriate; - simplification of the screening and workup of applicants with colour vision deficiency; - inclusion of an option for restricted certification in the absence of further colour vision testing; - an update of the conditions applied to those Colour Vision Deficient applicants who are issued restricted medical certificates; - inclusion of additional secondary screening options for all Colour Vision Deficient applicants, including the Colour Assessment and Diagnosis (CAD) test and Farnsworth DIS test; - inclusion of an operational colour vision assessment (OCVA) comprising a practical flight assessment, and - ensuring a similar approach to screening and workup of applicants with colour vision deficiency is applied for Class 1 or Class 2 medical certificates.
+This has allowed the "Decision flow-diagram" for each class to be incorporated into a single flow-diagram at Annex A to the GD.